Login

 What are the Different Types of Geocomposites?

-• Fluid Barrier Geocomposites: Geocomposite Clay Liner (GCL) consists of a layer of bentonite clay between two geotextiles, serving as landfill liners and environmental containment solutions.
+• Fluid Barrier Geocomposites: Geocomposite Clay Liners (GCL) for landfill liners and environmental containment.

 Are you interested in learning more about geotextile for iraq manufacturer?
 Contact us today to secure an expert consultation!